-PEC’s team of data scientists and engineers have a deep understanding of machine learning algorithms and artificial intelligence frameworks.
-We have experience handling big data problems that require dimensionality reduction, data pipelining, and parallel computing.
+PEC’s team employs machine learning algorithms and artificial intelligence frameworks to solve challenging engineering problems.
+We have experience handling unwieldy data that require dimensionality reduction, data structuring, and parallel processing.
 We’ve developed techniques for handling data sparsity that involve advanced regularization, scaling, and emulation methods.
-Our knowledge includes a broad spectrum of approaches, ranging from regression, classification, and clustering to ensemble methods, transfer learning, and natural language processing.
+Our experience includes a broad spectrum of approaches, ranging from regression and classification to evolutionary and deep learning algorithms.
 We have also employed algorithms based on mathematical concepts that include graph theory, network analysis, convex optimization, and outlier detection.
-This broad knowledge base allows us to deploy the best ML approaches to fit our clients’ needs.
+This knowledge base allows us to deploy the best ML approaches to fit our clients’ needs.

-A major complaint of complex machine learning algorithms is the “black-box” nature of their underlying mechanics.
-PEC has sought to combat this narrative by employing a different paradigm called genetic programming.
-This technique creates a virtual ecosystem of organisms, whose genes are comprised of mathematical expression.
+A shortcoming of complex machine learning algorithms is the “black-box” nature of their underlying mechanics.
+PEC has sought to counter this weakness by employing a different paradigm called genetic programming.
+This technique creates a virtual ecosystem of organisms, whose genes are comprised of mathematical expressions.
 The population of this ecosystem reproduces and mutates over many generations, evolving over time to produce elegant mathematical solutions.
 When applied to problems such as symbolic regression, a detailed and comprehensible solution is derived based both on accuracy and simplicity.
-PEC has developed a state-of-the-art framework to apply genetic programming and symbolic regression to complex engineering problems.
+PEC has developed a state-of-the-art framework to apply genetic programming and symbolic regression to complex engineering problems, known as EMBER.
 The solutions it generates can be clearly understood and interpreted by humans, which helps us verify that the models are not only correct, but that they are “right for the right reasons.”

-Our team has dedicated subject matter experts who understand how to apply computer vision algorithms to a wide variety of problems.
+Our team develops and applies computer vision algorithms to a wide variety of problems related to engineering testing and analysis.
 We have experience leveraging the Open Source Computer Vision Library (OpenCV) to perform detailed analysis on static images and full motion video.
 We offer pragmatic solutions that bridge the gap between qualitative observations and highly-reliable sets of quantitative data.
 We have developed solutions for high speed video tracking of fragments generated during explosions, automated laser sighting systems, batch processing of tiled photographs, etc. Our algorithms are augmented by various machine learning and statistical techniques to improve performance and to stay on the bleeding edge.
 These solutions help automate research and testing efforts, reduce analyst burden, and produce non-subjective interpretations and measurements.